Skip to Content

 OAuth

-Using the OAuth protocol is advised, as it is more secure and simple than the two alternatives.
+Using the OAuth protocol is advised, as it is more secure and simpler than the two alternatives.

 The following are some key benefits of OAuth: